|Susan Hoffman farmhouse, built in 1840s. PLEASE NOTE: This is private property. Do not trespass.|

 "I have no doubt," he recalled, "that more than 100 bullets struck that barricade that day."

 Later, Stonewall Jackson himself rode by, asked Bloomer what regiment he belonged to and ordered his men to make him as comfortable as possible.
 That night, a North Carolina captain struck up a conversation with Bloomer, giving the Yankee a canteen of water that the officer later replenished.
-Perhaps their kindly treatment of him made up for the behavior earlier of another Confederate officer, who caused Bloomer to seethe when he cursed him and called him a "nigger thief."
+Perhaps their kindly treatment of him made up for the behavior earlier of another Confederate officer, who caused Bloomer to seethe when the man cursed him and called him a "nigger thief."

 |1902 newspaper image of Bloomer, |

 in the Hoffman barn.